 A preliminary website has been created for this project: https://cals.arizona.edu/research/archer/es_changes.html.
 As results become available the site will be updated.
-This site will also nest other products of this research such as fact sheets, published manuscripts, and other outreach materials.

 The results and final outreach for this project are still in preparation.
 Final results for both Objectives 1 & 2 and anticipated to be available in the near future and this annual report will be updated when available.

 Working on this project has increased both my knowledge of extension activities as well as the importance of good outreach practices which target a variety of stakeholders.
 Over the past two years, I have had the opportunity to participate in the planning process of a broad-scale brush management project focused in Southern Arizona.
 I was asked to participate because it is anticipated that my project can help shed light on where to treat to achieve desired conservation objectives and when re-treatment can be expected.
 Spatial layers created from this project have been shared with those planning said treatments in order to help inform them the past history on areas targeted for treatment.
 Seeing the number of stakeholders who are participating in this planning (i.e. both governmental and non-governmental land managers, producers, hunters and community members) has shed light on the complexity of sustainability issues and why a variety of stakeholders are vital for the success and longevity of conservation actions.